 A successful organization constantly rides the line between change and stasis.
-Growth cannot occur without new ideas, but radical shifts also threaten to collapse the entire structure, especially if there’s tension among team members.
+Growth cannot occur without new ideas, but radical shifts also threaten to collapse the entire structure, especially when there’s tension among team members.

-However, the real world relies on proper team management, which involves taking several different perspectives into account and synthesizing them into an optimal solution.
-In order to create buy-in, then, leaders must effectively communicate with each individual team member.
+However, the real world relies on proper team management and strategic leadership, which involves taking several different perspectives into account and synthesizing them into an optimal solution.
+To create buy-in, then, leaders must effectively communicate with each individual team member.

-By framing it this way, more skeptical team members can better see how this potential shift can benefit the company’s vision or mission.
-Leaders must also listen to concerns and answer questions.
+By framing it this way, more skeptical team members can better see how this potential shift can benefit the company’s overall vision or mission.
+Leaders must stay open to feedback about the process, welcoming concerns and answering questions along the way.
 Any idea worth buying into should be easily defended against such criticism.

-The terminology of “buy-in” turns our minds to investments.
-In the stock market, buying in early will yield the highest profits, so long as the stock becomes more valuable over time.
-This principle applies for buying into ideas in an organization.
+The term “buy-in” often turns our minds to investments.
+In the stock market, buying in early will yield the highest profits, as long as the stock becomes more valuable over time.
+This principle also applies to buying into ideas in an organization.

 The key here, of course, is to enhance the value of this change over time.
 This happens in a couple of ways.
 First, decisions made by a team tend to hold more value than decisions made by a single person.
 Consider the three types of decision-making: Command, consult, and consensus.

 Command, Consult, and Consensus Decisions

-In general, the sooner team leaders can get their team to buy into a particular change, the better.
+In general, the sooner team leaders can build buy-in for a particular change, the better.
 But first, leaders must approach their team with honesty, focus, a solid argument, and a willingness to listen.
 If they do this, they’ll more easily create buy-in at every level of the process.